owenrumney/blogbase/_posts/2014-09-13-Update_Bing_Desktop_For_Mac.markdown

 tags: [Bing, Wallpaper, OSX, Python]
 ---

-I'm not a huge fan of Bing search engine, I've tried to use it but I don't like the format of the search results and I don't think it's particualarly good at finding relevant results either.
+I'm not a huge fan of Bing search engine, I've tried to use it but I don't like the format of the search results and I don't think it's particularly good at finding relevant results either.

 I do like Bing wallpapers, and I use Bing Desktop on my Windows laptop to update my desktop to Bings daily wallpaper.

 Now that I've moved to a Mac I still want to get the picture, but the application is Windows only - so the script below will do the job for you.
 I've set it to download to the users picture folder `~/Pictures/bing-wallpapers` just using the current date for the filename.

-{% highlight python linenos=table %}
+{% highlight python %}
 import urllib2
 import json
 from os.path import expanduser